 In the case of a completed reactor manufactured under part 52 of this chapter, the entities to which the reactor was supplied.

-The corrective action, which has been taken, is being or will be taken the name of the individual or organization responsible for the action; and the length of time that has been or will be taken to complete this action.
+The corrective action, which has been taken, is being or will be taken; the name of the individual or organization responsible for the action; and the length of time that has been or will be taken to complete this action.

 Any advice related to the defect or failure to comply about the facility, activity, or basic component that has been, is being, or will be given to other entities.